seaboyz/You-Dont-Know-JS/types & grammar/ch3.md

 }
 ```

-**Note:** If you call `Date()` without `new`, you'll get back a string representation of the date/time at that moment.
+**Note:** ***If you call `Date()` without `new`, you'll get back a string representation of the date/time at that moment***.
 The exact form of this representation is not specified in the language spec, though browsers tend to agree on something close to: `"Fri Jul 18 2014 00:31:02 GMT-0500 (CDT)"`.

 The `Error(..)` constructor (much like `Array()` above) behaves the same with the `new` keyword present or omitted.

-The main reason you'd want to create an error object is that it captures the current execution stack context into the object (in most JS engines, revealed as a read-only `.stack` property once constructed).
+***The main reason you'd want to create an error object is that it captures the current execution stack context into the object*** (in most JS engines, revealed as a read-only `.stack` property once constructed).
 This stack context includes the function call-stack and the line-number where the error object was created, which makes debugging that error much easier.

 You would typically use such an error object with the `throw` operator: